iOS 14 and MMPs: Where we stand right now

 The main limitations:

-- No clear statement from Apple accepting this method, so might not be a long-term solution
+- Apple does not accept this method, so this is not a compliant solution

 - SANs may not support it or they may prevent deduplication of attributions with other networks